-- Limb 2 is normally agreed as a simple mark-up percentage applied to actual Limb 1 costs.
-Other methods are sometimes used but the complexities introduced (for example by having a fixed \$ value for Limb 2 regardless of actual Limb 1 costs) generally outweigh the apparent benefits. - Establishment Audits will be conducted by a third-party Financial Auditor (FA) to provide information on historic actual margins to overcome information asymmetry when the Owner and prospective NOPs agree Limb 2. - It is important to note that Limb 2 is not locked in until the other terms of the PAA are agreed (i.e. once the overall risk profile is clear) including for example scope of Limb 1 turnover attracting Limb 2 mark-up, extent of risk sharing, and rate at which potential painshare / gainshare will accrue. - It is equally important that the NOPs see the process for establishing Limb 2 (indeed the overall terms of the agreement) as fair and reasonable, to avoid creating a situation where NOPs need to recover reasonable margin by resorting to adversarial behaviours later in the project lifecycle.
+- Limb 2 is normally agreed as a simple mark-up percentage applied to actual Limb 1 costs - If the alliance is being established via a Single-TOC process the Establishment Audits will also provide information on historic actual margins on comparable projects, as well as corporately, to overcome information asymmetry when the Owner and prospective NOPs align on Limb 2.
+The NOPs will need to present and justify their margin to the owner and come to a point of mutual agreement with the owner on the appropriateness and fairness of the Limb 2 through a commercial alignment process. - In a Competitive-TOC alliance process the prospective NOPs are free to set their Limb 2 Fee at whatever level they believe appropriate, since the TOC comprises the estimate of Limb 1 plus Limb 2 and overall price competition likely precludes excessive margins.
+However, best practice is to include information on historic actual margins as part of the Establishment Audit in the spirit of transparency and fairness. - Regardless of the method of agreeing Limb 2, it is important that Limb 2 is not locked in until the other terms of the PAA are agreed (i.e. once the overall risk profile is clear) including for example scope of Limb 1 costs attracting Limb 2 mark-up, extent of risk sharing, and rate at which potential painshare / gainshare will accrue. - It is important that the NOPs see the process for establishing Limb 2 (indeed the overall terms of the agreement) as fair and reasonable, to avoid creating a situation where NOPs need to recover reasonable margin by resorting to adversarial behaviours later in the design and construction phase.